And where that leaves the rest of us

 The digital advertising industry has been enjoying a long, long honeymoon period.
 The sector often experienced double-digit growth for years at a time and showed incredible resilience in the face of an economic downturn.
 Even in 2008, the industry not only survived but grew.

-This is largely because it has profited from successive digital revolutions and had a very, very large traditional advertising industry to cannibalize slowly.
+This is largely because it has profited from successive digital revolutions and had a very, very large traditional advertising industry to cannibalize.

 Initially, the industry grew with the advent of online publications and the development of display advertising.
-This began and continues to eat away at traditional print media and traditional print advertising.
+This began and continues to eat away at traditional print media and, subsequently, traditional print advertising.

 However, then came the as of yet unfinished digital video revolution.
 With YouTube’s explosive growth and massive success with user-generated content and Netflix and Amazon’s breaking disruption of traditional long-form video distribution, digital advertising was boosted by a second revolution before the first was even complete.